Wichita State University follows the Associated Press Stylebook for all public communication, with a few university-specific modifications.

 campuses - (see "community locations" entry)

 center, college, department, university - Lowercase uses of these words after the initial reference in a story.
 "Wichita State University" on first reference, but "the university" on second reference.
-"Department of Physician Assistant" on first reference; in casual references, "physician assistant department."
+"Department of Physician Associate" on first reference; in casual references, "physician associate department."

-checkin, checkout - But use as two words in verb form: Check out a book from Ablah Library.
-Check in at the Rhatigan Student Center.
+checkin, checkout - But use as two words in verb form.
+Ex: Checkin starts at 9 a.m.; Check out a book from Ablah Library; Check in at the Rhatigan Student Center.

 compose, comprise - "Compose" means to create or put together: She composed a song.
 The United States is composed of 50 states; the zoo is composed of many animals.
 "Comprise" means to contain, include all or embrace.
 Thus, the whole comprises its parts: The United States comprises 50 states.
 The jury comprises five men and seven women; the zoo comprises many animals.
 The phrase "comprised of" is never correct.

 composition titles - AP uses straight type, with no quotation marks, for titles of academic journals, catalogs, magazines, newspapers, directories and dictionaries (The Wichita Eagle; Webster's New World Dictionary).
-Use quotes around the titles of lectures, papers, books, computer games, movies, operas, plays, poems, albums and songs, radio and television program titles, and works of art ("Aida;" "The Wizard of Oz;" "If I Only Had a Brain;" "The Bob Newhart Show").
+Use quotes around the titles of lectures, papers, books, movies, operas, plays, poems, albums and songs, radio and television program titles, and works of art ("Aida"; "The Wizard of Oz"; "If I Only Had a Brain"; "The Bob Newhart Show").
+Don’t use quotation marks for software like websites, computer programs, apps and video games (WordPress; Microsoft Office; Instagram; Rocket League).
 Capitalize principal words, including prepositions and conjunctions of four or more letters.
 Capitalize articles — the, a, an — or words of fewer than four letters if used as the first or last word in a title.

-courtesy titles - In writing, avoid Mr., Mrs., Miss, Dr. (Dr. should be used only in reference to a medical doctors or those with doctorate degrees.)
+courtesy titles - In writing, avoid Mr., Mrs., Miss.
+Use Dr. when referring to those with doctoral degrees.
+WSU departs from AP Style in this instance.
 Use full names on first reference, last name on subsequent references.

 cosponsored - Not co-sponsored.

-degrees - When listing a major or degree program, only the official diploma title is capitalized (Bachelor of Arts), not the program or concentration (Bachelor of Arts in history).
-Use "bachelor's degree," "master's degree" or "doctoral degree," not "B.A." or "M.S." or "Ph.D."
+degrees - When listing a major or degree program, only the official diploma title is capitalized (Bachelor of Arts), not the program or concentration (Bachelor of Arts in history) unless the program or concentration is a proper noun.
+Also “associate degree,” "bachelor's degree," "master's degree" or "doctoral degree," not “AA” "BA" or "MS" or "Ph.D."

 email - Not "e-mail."

-emeritus, emeriti - Use "emeritus" for singular female or male, "emeriti" for plural group.
-Capitalize when used before a name (Professor Emeritus Mary Doe); lower case after (Mary Doe, professor emeritus).
-Emeriti is plural (The faculty emeriti share an office).
+emerita, emeritae, emeritus, emeriti - Use “emerita” for singular female, “emeritae” for plural female.
+Use "emeritus" for singular male, "emeriti" for plural male or for a group including both men and women.
+WSU departs from AP Style in this instance.
+Capitalize when used before a name (Professor Emerita Mary Doe); lower case after (Mary Doe, professor emerita).

-events - Not listed in AP, but widely taught as a memory trick to event planners and journalists: Use time, date and place, in that order (The event will be from 9 a.m.-2 p.m.
-Monday, May 1, in Rhatigan Student Center, Room 208).
-Add admission, whether free or for cost, and you'll answer most readers' questions.
+events - Not listed in AP, but widely taught as a memory trick to event planners and journalists: Use time, date and place, in that order (The event will be from 9 a.m. to 2 p.m.
+Monday, May 1 in 208 Rhatigan Student Center).
+Add admission, whether free or for cost, and you'll answer most readers' questions. (see “dates,” “locations” and “time” entries)

 GPA - Capitalize all, no periods and include the hundredths place, i.e., 2.00, not 2.0.